spawnfest/shaker/README.md

 $ mix deps.get
 ```

-will be available to run as in a standart `mix` project.
+will be available to run as in a standard `mix` project.

 You can also run other task to generate `config.exs` file from `sys.config`